-Admission requirements to the master of arts in teaching (MAT) with certification/licensure are intended to help you meet the Illinois state certification/licensure requirements upon completion of your program.
+Admission requirements to the master of arts in teaching (MAT) with licensure are intended to help you meet the Illinois state licensing requirements upon completion of your program.
 This cohort program starts with a new group of students each fall; you should begin your application process well in advance of the fall term in which you wish to begin classes.

 Along with our convenient online, no-fee application, you will need: